 A blue and green mountain lake

-Traveling by campervan: stop wherever you like
+Travelling New Zealand by campervan: stop wherever you like

 As I already mentioned we had a Kea camper.
-Kea is a New Zealand bird, though maybe less well-known than the kiwi.
+Kea is a New Zealand bird, though less well-known than the kiwi.
 We were wondering if we would see those birds on our New Zealand road trip.

-Next stop: Castle Hill village and rock formations.
+Next stop: Castle Hill Village and rock formations.

-Castle Hill
+Christchurch to Greymouth: Castle Hill

-Christchurch to Greymouth drive: Castle Hill
+The Christchurch to Greymouth drive: Castle Hill

-Exploring the rocks of Castle Hill
+Sitting on the rocks of Castle Hill

 Walking between Castle Hill limestone rocks

-Lake Pearson and Purple Hill
+The Arctic Lake Pearson and Purple Hill

 Christchurch to Greymouth: Lake Pearson and Purple Hill